VandyHacks-Internal/dev-assessment-2025/README.md

 **Q: When is the deadline?**

-A: Deadline: 11:00PM Monday January 30th, 2023.
+A: Deadline: 11:59PM Thursday September 25th, 2025.
 No further commits will be accepted after that.

 **Q: What resources can I use?**